 Non-academic experiences: Schools seek candidates with well-rounded interests and participation outside the classroom in activities both related to medicine and more broadly.
 Examples include clinical (e.g., volunteering in a doctor’s office, hospital, abroad), volunteer (e.g., elder care, suicide hotline, Habitat for Humanity) and leadership (e.g., student government, academic organizations, athletics) experiences.
 Schools will evaluate not only breadth but also depth – it’s more important to dig deep into a few experiences than to be in every student organization, for example.
 In addition to exposure to medical or dental environments, research experience can be valuable.
 Your clinical experiences especially not only serve to show the medical schools that you know what you’re getting yourself into and are still committed to it, but they also help you test and confirm your decision to enter medicine as a career field.
 You will be better prepared to write your application essays and to interview by both making the time to gain the experience, as well as keeping good records of it.

 Personal statement and “optional” essays: The personal statement (or any other narrative parts of your application) should be well written using good English grammar and not include typos.
 Do NOT count on spell-check alone.
-Have your professors, the Writing Center, Career Services or at least another person review any and all narrative responses before submission.
+Have your professors, the Writing Center, the Center for Career & Professional Development or at least another person review any and all narrative responses before submission.
 Though your statement should be authentic and personalized, we suggest you do NOT include religious references, political references or Greek Life references (unless you have/had a leadership role).
 By law, your religious and political views are protected, but if you choose to share them, you run the risk that a reader may hold biases against you for your views.
 You may decide it’s worth falling on your sword to mention those topics, but do so with your eyes wide open.
 Things you’ve only told your therapist should of course not appear.
 Some essays are described as “optional,” but in medical school “optional” and “extra credit” are required!
 Take the opportunity to share more about yourself in these so-called optional essays.
 Typical topics often include barriers you have overcome and contributions you could make to medicine based on your background

 Letters of recommendation: Supportive letters of recommendation (usually three letters, at least one from a professor) are extremely valuable.
 These letters are basically character references so they should come from someone who knows you well.
 Usually these are professors with whom you’ve had significant contact (e.g. several courses, collaborative research, academic advising, etc.) and rarely physicians.
 Ideally you have been working to cultivate relationships with faculty throughout your undergraduate career, but you can also increase the strength of your relationship with a prospective recommender by requesting to speak with her/him in office hours about your medical school interests.